georgia-tech-db/evadb/docs/source/overview/installation.rst

     response = cursor.fetch_all()
     print(response)

-Part 3: Run an AI Query on the loaded video
+Step 3: Run an AI Query on the loaded video
 ----

 User-defined functions (UDFs) allow us to combine SQL with AI models.
 These functions wrap around AI models.
 In this query, we use the `MnistImageClassifier` UDF that wraps around a model trained for classifying `MNIST` images.